How To Study For The SAT: Tips & Tricks To Improve Your Score

 Besides the materials a test prep course provides, you’ll want to study for the test with actual SAT practice tests, which are released by the College Board, and available on its website.
 Taking real SATs is the best way to be ready for test day.
 The types of questions and passages you’ll encounter are unique to the test, and while other test prep companies offer books of practice tests for sale, they’re never close to the real deal.

-That said, there are a limited number of real practice tests available, so you’ll likely have to make due with test prep book tests at first.
+That said, there are a limited number of real practice tests available, so you’ll likely have to make do with test prep book tests at first.
 Just make sure you use the College Board tests first.
 What else do you need?
 Very little.
 Some scrap paper, pencils and erasers, a watch or clock, and your calculator are pretty much it.

 If you’re studying away from your house, be sure to have a bottle of water and some snacks so you can take care of yourself while you’re studying.
 But that’s it!
 Don’t play music or listen to a podcast while you study—those are just as distracting as your friends are.